SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

     The truststore password may be provided in an environment variable ``SORMAS_S2S_TRUSTSTORE_PASS`` (recommended), or manually as the script executes.
     * If the ``SORMAS_PROPERTIES`` environment variable is available, the relevant properties will be automatically set by the script.
+Please note that the password has to be at least 6 characters, or you will be prompted for a new one.
     * Else, the properties which need to be added will be displayed in the console after the script finishes executing.
     * Please note these properties and add them to the ``sormas.properties`` file.
 This should be located in the ``/domains/sormas`` folder.